Velocidex/presentations/velocon_2022_cloud_velo/index.md

 ## Velociraptor in the cloud

-To scale even more we need to replace the backend with cloud centric services
+To scale even more we need to replace the backend with cloud centric services.

 * Horizontally auto-scale servers
 * Use cloud managed storage
 * Remove need for state on the server
+* Can we use a database backed?

-* Not for everyone!
-More complexity and cost involed...
+Not for everyone!
+More complexity and cost involved...

+Are we going back full circle?

 ---